mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

     }
 ```

-> If you are using only Realm mobile SDK, then you can add
+> If you are using only Realm local SDK, then you can add
 > ```groovy
 > dependencies {
 >    implementation("io.realm.kotlin:library-base:0.10.0")
 > }
 >```

-With this, our Android app is ready to use the new Realm Kotlin SDK.
+With these changes, our Android app is ready to use Kotlin SDK.

 ## Changes in implementation

 ### Realm Initialization

 Traditionally before using Realm for querying information in our project, we had to initialize and
-set up few basic properties like name, version with sync config for database.
-Let's understand the
+set up few basic properties like name, version with sync config for database, let's update them
-changes on these.
+as well.

 Steps with JAVA SDK :